iamYole/DIO-DevOps-Projects/Project 6 - Demonstrating a Client - Server Architecture using MySQL Server/README.md

 > binding-address     =  0.0.0.0
 > ```

+NB: In production enviroments, we will want to be as specific as possible on providing the address our server can accept connections from instead of allowing all connections using `0.0.0.`

 Save the file, and the output should be like what's in the image below when you run the command below:
 `sudo cat /etc/mysql/mysql.conf.d/mysqld.cnf | grep bind`
 ![Alt text](Images/Img_06.png)